Pritam991/javascript/README.md

 What is an error anyhow?
 It’s a way to see bugs in your code.
 Following this logic, error handling is a way to find these bugs and solve them as quickly as humanly possible.

 From this explanation, it’s obvious the hard part is setting up a good base for your error handling.
 It’s all about keeping you sane at the end of the day.
 Handling errors properly means developing a robust codebase and reducing development time by finding bugs and errors easily.

+Types of Errors: Operational vs. Programmer Errors 🔃

+Operational Errors🔃

+Operational errors represent runtime problems.
+These errors are expected in the Node.js runtime and should be dealt with in a proper way.
+This does not mean the application itself has bugs.
+It means they need to be handled properly.
+Here’s a list of common operational errors:

+❌failed to connect to server
+❌failed to resolve hostname
+❌invalid user input
+❌request timeout
+❌server returned a 500 response
+❌socket hang-up
+❌system is out of memory

+Programmer Errors🔃

+Programmer errors are what we call bugs.
+They represent issues in the code itself.
+Here’s a common one for Node.js, when you try reading a property of an undefined object.
+It’s a classic case of programmer error.
+Here are a few more:

+❌called an asynchronous function without a callback ❌did not resolve a promise
+❌did not catch a rejected promise
+❌passed a string where an object was expected
+❌passed an object where a string was expected
+❌passed incorrect parameters in a function